yeoman/yeoman.io/app/authoring/index.md

 Yeoman offers a base generator which you can extend to implement your own behavior.
 This base generator will add most of the functionalities you'd expect to ease your task.

-Here's how you extend the base generator:
+In the generator's index.js file, here's how you extend the base generator:

 ```js
 var generators = require('yeoman-generator');